 In the medical workplace the word tardy has been replaced with late/absent.
 If the nurse is not present, they are considered late/absent from their job and preparation for a replacement to assume patient care will begin by managers.
-As in the workplace, students are expected to clock in and be in their seats or at clinical promptly in the morning, after break, and after lunch.
-Students are expected to notify the faculty at least one hour before the start of class of any anticipated late/absence.
+As in the workplace, students are expected to clock in and be in their seats or at clinical promptly at the start of class, after break, and after lunch.
+Students are expected to notify the faculty by text or email at least 30 min before the start of class of any anticipated late/absence.

-The program is preparing students for a professional work setting, therefore, it is important that the student understand that continuation of chronic late/absence/early departures may result in Lowering the professional skills grade, Clinical Grade, formal Student Intervention Meeting, or being withdrawn from the program.
+The program is preparing students for a professional work setting; therefore, it is important that the student understands that continuation of chronic late/absence/early departures may result in lowering of the professional skills grade, clinical grade and will result in a formal Student Intervention meeting, and/or being withdrawn from the program.

+Late/Absent

-Late/Absent Clinical setting- If a student is late to class or clinical setting and has notified the instructor prior to the start of class or clinical time, they will be allowed to stay and it will be reflected in the student's Clinical skills grade.
+If a student is late to class or clinical setting and has notified the instructor prior to the start of class or clinical time, they will be allowed to stay, and it will be reflected in the student's clinical skills grade.
 Time absent will be deducted from clinical hours.
-If there is not appropriate notification it will result in a no call, no show and be graded accordingly.
-See below for clarification regarding
+If appropriate notification is not given, it will result in a no call, no show and be graded accordingly.
+See below for clarification:

-- 2 late occurrences requires meeting and written counseling with Instructor - 3 late occurrences requires meeting and written counseling with Instructor and HSE Coordinator - 4 or greater occurrences requires Student Intervention Team (SIT) meeting to find intervention for success
+- 2 late occurrences requires meeting and written counseling with Instructor, 5 points off professional grade per course and/or 5 points taken off for clinical professional grade per course. - 3 late occurrences requires meeting and written counseling with Instructor and HSE Coordinator 10 points off professional grade per course and/or 10 points taken off for clinical professional grade per course. - 4 or greater occurrences requires Student Intervention Team (SIT) meeting to find intervention for success 20 points off professional grade per course and/or 20 points taken off for clinical professional grade per course.